zzzprojects/docs/entityframework.net/pages/saving-data/save-changes.md

 ---
 PermaID: 1000041
-Title: Entity Framework SaveChanges - Learn to Save Entities in a Database
+Title: Entity Framework SaveChanges - Learn How to Save Entities in a Database
-MetaDescription: Unlock the power of Entity Framework by understanding how the save changes method work.
+MetaDescription: Unlock the power of Entity Framework by understanding how the SaveChanges method works.
 Learn how to insert, update, and delete your entities and persist all changes.
-LastMod: 2023-02-28
+LastMod: 2025-06-18
 Tags: saving
 ---

-# Entity Framework SaveChanges: Discover to Save Entities in a Database
+# Entity Framework SaveChanges: Discover How to Save Entities in a Database

 In Entity Framework, the `DbContext.SaveChanges` method saves all changes made in the context of the database.

  - You can add, modify, and remove data using your context and entity classes.
- - `SaveChanges` method automatically call `DetectChanges` method to discover any changes to entity instances before saving to the underlying database.
+ - `SaveChanges` method automatically calls `DetectChanges` method to discover any changes to entity instances before saving to the underlying database.

 ## Adding Data